Crane Accidents and Workers’ Compensation

 If you survive the crane accident itself, you have a number of options for collecting compensation.
-At Larry Pitt & Associates in Philadelphia, our team of lawyers can help you apply for workers’ compensation benefits to cover your medical bills and your lost wages.
-If your accident led to permanent loss of disfigurement, workers’ comp in Pennsylvania will allot you a separate lump-sum compensatory amount for that loss.
-There are additional benefits available for the spouses and children of Philadelphia construction workers killed in a deadly crane accident, including an allotment for burial expenses.
+At Larry Pitt & Associates, P.C., our team of lawyers can help you apply for workers’ compensation benefits to cover your medical bills and your lost wages.
+If your accident led to permanent loss of disfigurement, workers’ comp in Pennsylvania will give you a separate lump-sum compensatory amount for that loss.
+There are additional benefits available for the spouses and children of construction workers killed in a deadly crane accident, including an allotment for burial expenses.
 It can be hard to think about such things while you are in mourning, but that is why our team will handle the details to ensure the protection of your family, so you can focus on your grieving process.

 If for some reason, the amount awarded to you is not enough, or if your injury was the direct result of a non-affiliated third party, we can also prepare a personal injury claim on your behalf.
 Should your injury render you unable to work permanently, we can walk you through the steps of applying for Social Security Disability.
 Whatever you decide to do, you can rest assured that we will treat your case with the respect it deserves.
 We collaborate with your doctors, keep your union reps informed, and work efficiently yet effectively to make sure that you can collect your workers’ compensation benefits as quickly as possible.